Shopify/remote-dom/packages/core/README.md

 ##### Remote events

 You can also provide Remote DOM with a list of [events](https://developer.mozilla.org/en-US/docs/Web/API/Event) that will be synchronized between the remote and host environments.
-You can register to listen for these events on the remote element using [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), and they will be registered as event listeners in the host.
+You can register to listen for these events on the remote element using [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), and they will be registered as event listeners in the host representation of the element.

 To define remote events, you can use the `remoteEvents` static getter: